mudler/LocalAGI/README.md

 It is a dead simple experiment to show how to tie the various LocalAI functionalities to create a virtual assistant that can do tasks.
 It is simple on purpose, trying to be minimalistic and easy to understand and customize.

-It is different from babyAGI or AutoGPT as it uses [OpenAI functions](https://openai.com/blog/function-calling-and-other-api-updates), but locally with [LocalAI](https://localai.io) (no API keys needed!)
+It is different from babyAGI or AutoGPT as it uses [OpenAI functions](https://openai.com/blog/function-calling-and-other-api-updates) - it is a from scratch attempt built on purpose to run locally with [LocalAI](https://localai.io) (no API keys needed!) instead of expensive, cloud services.

 ## Quick start